apache/airflow/docs/apache-airflow/core-concepts/params.rst

     ):

 .. note::
-    If ``schedule`` is defined for a DAG params with defaults must be valid.
+    If ``schedule`` is defined for a DAG, params with defaults must be valid.
 This is validated during DAG parsing.
-    If ``schedule=None`` then params are not validated while DAG is parsed but finally at trigger of DAG.
+    If ``schedule=None`` then params are not validated during DAG parsing but before triggering a DAG.
     This is useful in cases where the DAG author does not want to provide defaults but wants to force users provide valid parameters at time of trigger.